Below are just some (but not all!) of our Fellows Alumnae successes…

 Diane Jay's (2014) “The Institutionalized Wrath Writes: Why I Write.”
 Temptations - Seven Deadly Sins (Lost Tower, 2016) “Perfect Day Begins” Confluence (The Journal of Graduate Liberal Studies, 2016)

 Alexandra Siy's (2015) Voyager's Greatest Hits: The Epic Trek To Interstellar Space was published by Charlesbridge in 2017.

 Eugenie (Janie) Havemeyer (2016) sold her picture book based on the life of Bessie Stringfield to The Creative Company/Creative Editions.
 In addition, she had two books published in 2018 through Norwood House Press: Should Kids Wear School Uniforms? and Should Kids Get Allowance?
-New titles in Spring 2019 include Chinese Immigrants: In Their Shoes and Infected!
+New titles in 2019 included Chinese Immigrants: In Their Shoes and Infected!
 She has also sold two poems to Highlights HELLO magazine.

 Janice Milusich's (2016) fiction piece was published in Spider magazine, 2019.